ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 1st.
 That tbe tomato is one ot tne most pow­
 erful aperients of the liver and other organs ;
 where calomel is indicated, it is probably one
-of the most effective and the least harmf
+of the most effective and the leas
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://chroniclingamerica.loc.gov/iiif/2/ohi_arnarson_ver01%2Fdata%2Fsn83035173%2F00296027297%2F1859083101%2F0147.jp2/pct:31.157833,7.398628,12.118557,3.867748/!600,600/0/default.jpg"/>
 </td>